 - Pour the mixture into mini non-stick pudding moulds (8 litre) or any small bowls.

 - Chill in the refrigerator until the almond pudding has set.
-Roughly 1 to 2 hours.
+Roughly 2 hours.

 - Once set, remove the pudding from the mould by running a thin smooth edged plastic knife or any small knife, around the sides of the mould.